DIGITbrain/digitbrain.github.io/docs/model.md

 `CosimSolverInfo`

 :   **Optional:** This object is made up of several fields that are optional and only needed in case of co-simulation `Type` (**Description** field) only.
 The additional fields needed in co-simulation are:
-* `Dependant FMUs` Contains array of URI for dependant FMU localisation
+* `Dependant FMUs` Contains a field with an array of URI for dependant FMU localisation
 * `OS Requirements` Contains a set of fields defining OS requirements for co-simulation
 * `Hardware Requirements` Contains a set of fields defining Hardware requirements for co-simulation